Dood345/AlexaWhenDidI/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU GPL v3.0 License - see the [LICENSE.md](LICENSE.md) file for details.